-We support use of default assumptions to ensure these pathways are allowed, but, as further described in the RNG Coalition's comments, certain site specific factors for each pathway would better reflect the GHG emissions for the applicable RNG facilities.
-We also note that, to provide the needed certainty for investments while encouraging additional GHG reductions, the emissions rate should not need to be checked each year, but can be updated if material changes are made to the facility.
-In addition, there should be an ability to seek individualized emissions rates for those facilities that take action to further reduce their carbon footprint.
-This would effectuate the intent of the program to promote additional GHG emissions reductions.
+We support using default assumptions to ensure these pathways are allowed, but certain site-specific factors for each pathway would better reflect the GHG emissions for the applicable RNG facilities.
+We also note that, to provide the needed certainty for investments while encouraging additional GHG reductions, the emissions rate should not be checked yearly but can be updated if material changes are made to the facility.
+In addition, there should be an ability to seek individualized emissions rates for those facilities that act to reduce their carbon footprint further.
+This would effectuate the program's intent to promote additional GHG emissions reductions.

-Where Incentives are Expected to Result in New RNG Production at Numerous Existing Waste Sites, the IRS Must Defer on Including any "Induced Emissions" for RNG.
+Where Incentives are Expected to Result in New RNG Production at Numerous Existing Waste Sites, the IRS Must Defer on Including any "Induced Emissions" for RNG

 For electricity, the Proposed Rule has raised concerns with what is referred to as "induced emissions," a type of indirect emission that is attributed to the production of renewable electricity in one region for which credit is used in another region that requires increased energy to meet the demand in that region.
-While we understand potential concerns with unintended consequences as a result of increased hydrogen production, it is important to note that the RNG/natural gas market operates very differently than the electricity grid, and the Proposed Rule provides no evidence of similar "induced" emissions for RNG.
-We further note that the statute imposes limits on the indirect emissions that can be included-that is, they must be significant, they must be tied to the production of RNG, and they must be included in GREET.
+While we understand potential concerns with unintended consequences because of increased hydrogen production, it is important to note that the RNG/natural gas market operates very differently than the electricity grid, and the Proposed Rule provides no evidence of similar "induced" emissions for RNG.
+We further note that the statute imposes limits on the indirect emissions that can be included - that is, they must be significant, tied to the production of RNG, and included in GREET.
 Such is not the case for RNG.

-These "induced emissions" appear to be the basis for potential incrementality, deliverability, or temporality requirements for use of RNG.
-While we do not believe such requirements are consistent with the statute, the anticipated requirements noted in the Proposed Rule would be unduly limiting and should not be adopted.
+These "induced emissions" appear to be the basis for potential incrementality, deliverability, or temporality requirements for using RNG.
+The proposed requirements are inconsistent with the statute, are unduly limiting, and should not be adopted.
 Of particular concern is the "first productive use" requirement that would likely exclude viable RNG projects that could support clean hydrogen production today.
 RNG projects have a long runway from development to operation, and it would be difficult, if not impossible, to match up initial operations with the startup of a hydrogen facility.
-If either are delayed that could have adverse impacts on the ability of the other facility.
-In particular, an RNG facility cannot be left idle, severely impacting its financial viability.
-Thus, requiring the RNG project and the hydrogen production facility to come on-line in the same year (or for the RNG project to come on-line after) is simply unworkable and must not be adopted in the final rule.
-The requirement would cause a significant value discrepancy for new RNG projects creating a market distortion, greater risk of stranded RNG for existing projects, added complexity, and higher prices for end-consumers.
-This is counter to the goals of the IRA.
+If commencement of either operation is delayed, it could adversely impact the ability of the other facility.
+An RNG facility cannot be left idle, severely impacting its financial viability.
+Thus, requiring the RNG project and the hydrogen production facility to come online in the same year (or for the RNG project to come online after) is simply unworkable and must not be adopted in the final rule.
+The requirement would cause a significant value discrepancy for new RNG projects, creating a market distortion, greater risk of stranded RNG for existing projects, added complexity, and higher prices for end-consumers.
+This market distortion is counter to the goals of the IRA.

 The concerns underlying the incrementality requirements for electricity are not present for RNG.
-It is speculative to believe that RNG in existing uses will be diverted for hydrogen production and backfilled with fossil fuels, where RNG production today largely contributes to mandated renewable fuel programs which would continue to support investments in new production.
-Indeed, there is ample potential biogas sources already existing to support RNG production to meet growing demand, provided the right incentives are available.
+It is speculative to believe that RNG in existing uses will be diverted for hydrogen production and backfilled with fossil fuels.
+RNG production today largely contributes to mandated renewable fuel programs, which would continue to support investments in new production.
+Indeed, ample potential biogas sources already exist to support RNG production to meet growing demand, provided the right incentives are available.
 On the other hand, removing incentives for existing sources to support hydrogen production could result in additional GHG emissions if these facilities lose available markets.